- Nutrition

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-93 per cent of our biosciences students go on to employment or further study (Graduate Outcomes 2024, HESA).
-With a Nutrition degree you could take a role such as:
+93% of our biosciences graduates are in employment or further study (Graduate Outcomes 2024, HESA).
+With a degree in Nutrition, you could take a role such as:

 - Nutritionist